 The sun flooded the room with light and enveloping warmth through the windows.
-I got up, and the sun-kissed carpet warmed my feet nicely.
-I took a pill and went to the bathroom, and from there to the kitchen, where, as usual, Vovka was already drinking tea and ate sandwiches.
+I got up and the sun-kissed carpet warmed my feet.
+I took a pill and went to the bathroom, and from there to the kitchen, where Vovka was drinking tea and eating sandwiches, as usual.

 “Cheese?”
 I asked sleepily, trying to make a joke.